 Parliamentary briefing: Legal aid deserts

 Provision of legal aid advice for housing is disappearing in large areas of England and Wales, creating legal aid deserts.

-In 2016 the Law Society developed an interactive heatmap using data from the Legal Aid Agency, which showed that almost a third of legal aid procurement areas in England and Wales had one or no local legal aid housing advice providers.
+In 2016, we developed an interactive heatmap using data from the Legal Aid Agency, which showed that almost a third of legal aid procurement areas in England and Wales had one or no local legal aid housing advice providers.
 Since that time the situation has got worse.

-In April 2019 the Law Society published a new map, highlighting that over half of all local authorities in England and Wales have no provision for housing legal aid services.
+In April 2019 we published a new map, highlighting that over half of all local authorities in England and Wales have no provision for housing legal aid services.

 This map is based on local authority boundaries, whereas the 2016 map was based on legal aid procurement areas.